Xilinx/Vitis_Accel_Examples/cpp_kernels/array_partition/details.md

 Array Partition
 ================
 This example demonstrates how `array partition` in HLS kernels can improve the performance of an application.
 Operations like matrix multiplication require multiple accesses to data in memory for a single iteration.
+Two kernels are executed, one with array partition and one without array partition and the performance is compared.

 `#pragma HLS array partition` is used to partition an array into multiple smaller arrays or memories with more number of ports for read and write operations.
 This results in improved throughput of the design.